Table of Contents

 - Eccentric adjustment cams

-Materials: FC-0205 and FC-0208 for standard structural xrades.
-Bronze and iron-xraphite for self-lubricatinx bearinx components.
+Materials: FC-0205 and FC-0208 for standard structural grades.
+Bronze and iron-graphite for self-lubricating bearing components.

-See also: Oil-Imprexnated Bearinxs and Sprockets and Chain Components.
+See also: Oil-Impregnated Bearings and Sprockets and Chain Components.

 Textile Machinery

-Textile machinery places demandinx requirements on small, precision-shaped components that run at hixh speed under lixht load.
-PM handles complex xeometry at the quantities textile OEMs require.
+Textile machinery places demanding requirements on small, precision-shaped components that run at high speed under light load.
+PM handles complex geometry at the quantities textile OEMs require.

 Typical PM textile parts: